Permanence properties of $F$-injectivity: F -rationality descends and implies F -injectivity

 \begin{remark} For Noetherian rings of prime characteristic $p > 0$, the relationship between $F$-injectivity and other classes of singularities can be summarized as follows:

-Here, strong $F$-regularity is defined in terms of tight closure \cite[Def.\ 3.3]{Has10}.
-The dashed implication holds if either $R$ is the homomorphic image of a Cohen--Macaulay ring, or is locally excellent by Proposition \ref{prop:frational}$(\ref{prop:frationalcm})$. \end{remark}
+Here, strong $F$-regularity is defined in terms of tight closure \cite[Def.\ 3.3]{Has10}, following Hochster.
+The dashed implication holds if either $R$ is the homomorphic image of a Cohen--Macaulay ring, or is locally excellent.
+We note that the implications with citations to the present paper may be well-known to experts. \end{remark}

 Finally, for the sake of completeness, we show that $F$-rationality descends for arbitrary Noetherian rings.
-V\'elez claims this in \cite{Vel95}, but his proof seems to assume the existence of test elements.
+This is shown in \cite{Vel95} assuming the existence of test elements.

 \begin{proposition}[cf.\ {\cite[(6) on p.\ 440]{Vel95}}] Let $\varphi\colon R \to S$ be a faithfully flat homomorphism of Noetherian rings of prime characteristic $p > 0$.
 If $S$ is $F$-rational, then $R$ is $F$-rational. \end{proposition} \begin{proof} Let $I$ be a parameter ideal in $R$.
 We first claim that $\varphi(I)S$ is a parameter ideal in $S$.
 Let $\fq \subseteq S$ be a prime ideal containing $\varphi(I)S$, and let $\fp \subseteq R$ be the contraction of $\fq$ in $R$.
 Since $I$ is a parameter ideal in $R$, we can write $I = (x_1,x_2,\ldots,x_t)$, where the images of $x_1,x_2,\ldots,x_t$ in $R_\fp$ can be completed to a system of parameters $x_1,x_2,\ldots,x_t,x_{t+1},\ldots,x_d$ for $R_\fp$.
 Since the induced map $R_\fp \rightarrow S_\fq$ is also faithfully flat, the images of $x_1,x_2,\ldots,x_t,x_{t+1},\ldots,x_d$ in $S_\fq$ form part of a system of parameters of $S_\fq$.
 We therefore see that $\varphi(I)S$ is indeed a parameter ideal in $S$.